broadinstitute/seqr/deploy/kubernetes/README.md

-This README covers how to deploy a stand-alone seqr server, and includes steps for setting up both a local development instance and a cloud-based production instance.
+This README describes how to install a stand-alone seqr server, and includes steps for setting up both a local development instance and a cloud-based production instance.
-In both cases, the deployment uses Kubernetes - an open-source system for automating deployment, scaling, and management of containerized applications.
+Both local and cloud-based deployments use Kubernetes - an open-source system for automating deployment, scaling, and management of containerized applications.

 Overview